SAP/openui5-docs/docs/OData_Operations_b54f789.md

 }
 ```

-In the above example, the function import is bound to a form \(which has an ID that we need later\).
+In the above example, the form \(which has an ID that we need later\) is bound to the context of the operation binding.
 The text field showing a property of the result is a child of this form.
 It has a relative binding to the property `"Description"`.

 If the function returns a primitive value or a collection, the binding for the result must be `"{value}"` as shown in the two examples below: